druiz35/E-commerceSiteRevenueAnalysis/README.md

 E-Commerce Site Revenue Analysis
 ==============================

-Full data analysis of E-Commerce Site Revenue Dataset from Kaggle.
+This is an EDA for analyzing relationships among purchase orders on a Public Dataset via visualizations and the creation of SQL scripts.
+Additionally, I created an ELT Pipeline to load and transform the data used for the analysis.
 URL of the dataset: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 Project Organization
 ------------